raicho81/phar_ttt/README.md

+* Implementation of self training Tic Tac Toe game.
+The games can be run again itself so it can gather statistics and train this way.
+When training random moves are done by the two computer "players", which in turn makes the training a monte carlo method.
 * The only additional module, which I use is dynaconf for reading settings
     * install it with: python3 -m pip install dynaconf or other suitable way for your distro.
 I've included requirements.txt too.
 Check it @ https://www.dynaconf.com/
         [-- $ python3 -m pip freeze > requirements.txt --]